kaapana/kaapana/docs/source/workflow_management_system.rst

 Sometimes a thumbnail of a series is not enough.
 Therefore, by double-clicking on a series card or clicking on the eye in the top-right of the thumbnail will open the detail view in the side panel.
 The detail view consists of an (adjusted) OHIF-v3 viewer which allows fast and convenient investigation of the whole series.
-Underneath you can find the searchable metadata table with all the metadata for the selected series.
+Underneath there is the searchable metadata table with all the metadata for the selected series.

 .. image:: _static/gif/detail_view.gif
    :alt: Detail view with OHIF viewer and metadata table.